Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Data Acquisition

-For each subject, there are 40 trials where each trial lasts for 5 seconds.
+As a result, for each subject, there are 40 trials where each trial lasts for 5 seconds.
 Hence, each participant contributes 200 seconds of EEG signals.
 Since the sampling rate is 128 Hz, each subject contributes $25,600 = 128\times 200$ sampling points, which means the dataset has $204,800 $ sampling points in total.